-Continuous improvement is fundamental to the future success of the Call2Recycle program.
-As such, ongoing investment in research and development to enhance our collection and recycling infrastructure is essential.
+Continuous improvement is a core principle of the program.
+As such, we are committed to ongoing investment in research and development to enhance our collection and recycling infrastructure.
 Performance measures and targets herein will be achieved through enhancing public awareness initiatives, increasing accessibility, leveraging partnerships with producers and collection organizations, transparent operational management, and continuing collaboration with the Province toward our shared goals.
-Every year a report will be provided to Manitoba Environment, Climate and Parks to review activities and performance.
+Every year a report will be provided to Manitoba Environment and Climate to review activities and performance.

-Call2Recycle has proven its ability to meet the requirements of a stewardship program for Manitoba Environment, Climate and Parks over the past years.
+Call2Recycle has proven its ability to meet the requirements of a stewardship program for Manitoba Environment and Climate over the past years.
 We are focused on overcoming any challenges present in the marketplace, and we continue to investigate and utilize new technologies and go-to-market strategies.
-We look forward to continued collaboration with Manitoba Environment, Climate and Parks and the residents of the province to increase battery collections and recycling.
+We look forward to continued collaboration with Manitoba Environment and Climate and the residents of the province to increase battery collections and recycling.